Kuchenpferd/beerlist/README.md

 Should be done!

-Could probably do with more testing, especially the Payment tools.

-Still needs shell wrappers and a cleanup in the main directory.

 Dependencies (Everything can now be installed using PIP3):
  - PyQt5, pyautogui, pyperclip, pyqrcode, pypng, exchangelib
  - All further dependencies should already be in a standard Python build